World 🢖 Australia and Oceania 🢖 Micronesia 🢖 Palau

 Jellyfish Lake is really small – only some 420 meters long and up to 30 meters deep.
 What could be unique in such a small place?
 But Jellyfish Lake is truly unique not only in Palau but in the whole world.
 Judge yourself:

 - Lake was formed when sea level subsided 12,000 years ago.
-Since then life forms in it are isolated from the rest of world.
+Since then life forms in it are isolated from the rest of the world.

 - Dominant species in lake is light brown colored, up to 23 cm large golden jellyfish Mastigias cf. papua etpisoni (4) – endemic subspecies met only in this 420 metres long lake.
 Subspecies has been named after the former Palauan president Ngiratkel Etpison.
-At some moments the lake has been virtually packed with this animal – in January 2005 there were estimated 31 million jellyfish.
-Now (November 2009) there are roughly 4.9 millions of jellyfish.
+At some moments the lake has been virtually packed with this animal – in January 2005 there were an estimated 31 million jellyfish.
+Now (November 2009) there are roughly 4.9 million jellyfish.

-- Jellyfish elsewhere in the world do not have any certain patterns of behaviour – they just float where stream brings them.
+- Jellyfish elsewhere in the world do not have any certain patterns of behavior – they just float where the stream brings them.
 But not in Jellyfish Lake – here the swarm of jellyfish follows the sun throughout the day, avoiding the shadow cast by steep banks of the lake.
 In the night their swimming though becomes haphazard.
 Jellyfish follow the light to maintain the process of photosynthesis and to gain energy.

 - In some other lakes jellyfish migrate as well.
-But in Jellyfish Lake they have special pattern of migration – jellyfish try to be close to shadowed banks while staying themselves in sunlight.
-This is done to avoid of their natural predator – white sea anemone Entacmaea medusivora (Fautin and Fitt, 1991) which sits on ground and is ready to catch any medusa coming close.
-Shadowed water creates barrier between anemones and jellyfish.
+But in Jellyfish Lake they have a special pattern of migration – jellyfish try to be close to shadowed banks while staying themselves in sunlight.
+This is done to avoid their natural predator – white sea anemone Entacmaea medusivora (Fautin and Fitt, 1991) which sits on the ground and is ready to catch any medusa coming close.
+Shadowed water creates a barrier between anemones and jellyfish.
 Don’t worry about anemones (also endemic to this lake) – they get enough jellyfish which does not obey to rules.